az-cat/HPC-az-gfs/README.md

 6. At the completion of deployment you will be given an SSH string to access your cluster, change directories into the folder that was created for your Resource Group name and run the string.
    - Example: `ssh -i id_rsa_batchshipyardkey azureuser@23.45.67.89`

+7. Once logged onto the jumpbox, run the command `df -h` to see the storage available on the jumpbox.
+To see the compute node ip addresses run, `cat bin/hostips`.
+SSH into the first IP address listed, replace 10.0.0.6 in the followind command with the first IP address listed from the output of the previous command `ssh 10.0.0.6`.
+The compute nodes are H16r's that are connected via Infiniband for low latency communication.

 ## Purpose
 The purpose of this article is to provide an introduction to IaaS HPC and HPC storage in the cloud and to provide some useful tools and information to quickly setup an HPC cluster with four different types of storage.